-Well, if brand value is the only the basis of your campus research, then it’s just chasing fewer candidates against a large pool of talents.
+Well, if the brand value is the only the basis of your campus research, then it’s just chasing fewer candidates against a large pool of talents.
 If you’re planning to expand the reach, use your resources carefully to target the right campuses.

 Here are some of the things that an ideal Pre-Placement talk should cover:

-"On an average, every corporate job opening attracts 250 resume.
-But only 4 to 6 of these people will be called for an interview, and only 1 of those will be offered a job."
+“On an average, every corporate job opening attracts 250 resumes.
+But only 4 to 6 of these people will be called for an interview, and only 1 of those will be offered a job.”

 With a well-designed job description that is interesting enough for candidates, an organization can for sure hold the edge with regards to them settling on a decision.
-Well, adding value to the job descriptions returns higher rate of candidates’ attraction towards the job role.
+Well, adding value to the job descriptions returns a higher rate of candidates’ attraction towards the job role.

 “You never get a second chance to make the first impression.”
 Use that wisely when it comes to campus recruitment.
 The next great strategy is to attract the campus students.

 A strong social presence, in this age, is a mind-blowing way to attract the talent pool.
-Create short, captivating bits of content that can sustain on your careers site and link to your social pages.
+Create short, captivating bits of content that can sustain on your career site and link to your social pages.